rydmike/flex_color_scheme/README.md

 There are two major new new features.
 The first one is that FlexColorScheme now comes with opinionated widget sub-themes that you can opt in on.
-By default, the sub-theme mimic Material 3 (You) styled widgets, as close as reasonably possible when using the standard Material 2 theming features currently available in Flutter 2.5.
-There is matching Material 3 TextTheme as well and by default text is also slightly tinted using the selected color schemes primary color.
-You can adjust and turn these features on and off as it suits and fits your style.
+By default, the sub-theme mimic Material 3 (You) styled widgets.
+This is done as far as reasonably possible when using standard Material 2 theming features available in Flutter 2.5.
+There is a Material 3 TextTheme as well, and by default text is also slightly tinted using the selected color schemes primary color.
+You can adjust and turn these styles on and off as it suits and fits your preferences, when you op-in on the sub themes.

 The second main new feature is that FlexColorScheme now offers 9 different surface color blend modes, with 40 different blend levels each.
-Version 3 only had one blend style with 5 levels, including no blend of primary color into surfaces.
+Version 3 only had one blend style with 5 levels, including no blend.
-Version 3 blend style is still available.
+The version 3 blend style and is API is still available.
 Despite the major version bump, APIs from version 3 are fully compatible with version 4.
 The version was mostly bumped because it contained so many new features that it made sense.

 ### New Color Schemes

-There are of course some new built-in color schemes too, four of them seems to be the standard for new releases.
+There are of course new built-in color schemes.
+Four of them seems to be the standard for new releases.
 The new color schemes are:

 * **Blue whale** - Blue whale, jungle green and outrageous tango orange